Can I let people upload files via a script on my website?

 However, there are times when you might want to use a Web page to upload files.
 For instance, you may want to make it as easy as possible for an important client to upload a file, so you probably wouldn't want to make them install an FTP program.

 The following sections cover creating and using upload scripts and the security issues involved:

-- Risks of using an upload script and how you can protect your website
+- Risks of using a file upload script and how you can protect your website

 - File size limits